Echimalj/multiomic-spatial-integration/README.md

 These outputs are merged with GeoMx metadata and factor-to-cell-type annotation mappings for downstream visualization and statistical testing.

 ## Stage 5: Statistical Modeling
-Spatial cell-type proportions are modeled using beta mixed-effects models in R.
+Spatially inferred cell-type proportions are modeled using **beta mixed-effects models** in R.
 The core model structure is:
 ``` R
 rel_abundance ~ contrast_variable + (1 | Scan_ID)